Introduction

 - After betting, players reveal their cards, and the player with the highest or lowest card wins, depending on the variant being played.

-- Depending on house rules or agreed-upon variations, either the highest or lowest card may win.
+- The highest or lowest card may win depending on house rules or agreed-upon variations.
 In some versions, special considerations like joker cards may apply.

 Variations of Indian Poker